-- Tianing - All LTRCF should review their accommodation to identify areas where new residents can safely restrict their movement.
-It is understood that the creation of such areas may be constrained by existing accommodation availability (e.g., rooms already in use by existing residents). - Where possible the use of single rooms in LTRCF with significant numbers of multi-occupancy rooms should be prioritised for new transfers and admissions from community or other healthcare facilities (acute hospital or other LTRCF), regardless of the pre-admission COVID-19 test result. - For those LTRCF providing a blend of longer-term nursing home and short-term respite or convalescence care, it is advised to consider where the longer and shorter-term residents will be accommodated and where it is feasible, to try and place residents for shorter-term accommodation in an area separate to those for longer-term accommodation.
+- 1. All LTRCF should review their accommodation to identify areas where new residents can safely restrict their movement.
+It is understood that the creation of such areas may be constrained by existing accommodation availability (e.g., rooms already in use by existing residents). - 2.
+Where possible the use of single rooms in LTRCF with significant numbers of multi-occupancy rooms should be prioritised for new transfers and admissions from community or other healthcare facilities (acute hospital or other LTRCF), regardless of the pre-admission COVID-19 test result. - 3.
+For those LTRCF providing a blend of longer-term nursing home and short-term respite or convalescence care, it is advised to consider where the longer and shorter-term residents will be accommodated and where it is feasible, to try and place residents for shorter-term accommodation in an area separate to those for longer-term accommodation. - 4.
+The identification of space for the 14-day period of restricted movement needs to be managed carefully with residents, families and others.
+Existing residents should not be

-- The identification of space for the 14-day period of restricted movement needs to be managed carefully with residents, families and others.
-Existing residents should not be required to move from their room / accommodation in order to facilitate the creation of new areas to facilitate transfers. - Careful consideration should also be given to the consequences of closing facilities/rooms within a service for the purpose of having an isolation area should a need arise the potential harms of such decisions should be balanced against the likely requirement. - All transfers or new admissions should have a risk assessment, to ensure sufficient resources are available within the LTRCF to support physical distancing and placement of residents. - Any person who is not fully vaccinated and not diagnosed with COVID-19 in the previous 6 months will need to restrict their movements for 14 days after transfer regardless of the test result. - If the person is fully vaccinated restricted movement is not required if the test is reported not detected and they are asymptomatic. - If the person had COVID-19 in the past 6 months they do not need either testing or to restrict their movement after transfer - For those who require restricted movement the following applies: - Care delivered within the single room of a person on restricted movement can be delivered with Standard Precautions plus surgical mask and the resident may leave their room as per guidance below on transfers. - The resident is not required to remain in strict isolation, but should practice restricted movement: - The resident may leave their room, but should remain separated from other residents (e.g. to go the garden or for a short walk) - A move to a multi-occupancy room (where this is the planned accommodation in the longer term for the resident) will be appropriate after the 14-day period, once the resident is symptom free and there is no evidence of infection in residents within the room it is proposed for the resident to move to.
+- required to move from their room / accommodation in order to facilitate the creation of new areas to facilitate transfers. - 5.
+Careful consideration should also be given to the consequences of closing facilities/rooms within a service for the purpose of having an isolation area should a need arise the potential harms of such decisions should be balanced against the likely requirement. - 6.
+All transfers or new admissions should have a risk assessment, to ensure sufficient resources are available within the LTRCF to support physical distancing and placement of residents. - 7.
+Any person who does not have significant vaccine protection and has not been diagnosed with COVID-19 in the previous 9 months will need to restrict their movements for 14 days after transfer regardless of the test result. - 8.
+If the person has significant vaccine protection restricted movement is not required if the test is reported not detected and they are asymptomatic. - 9.
+If the person had COVID-19 in the past 9 months they do not need either testing or to restrict their movement after transfer - 10.
+For those who require restricted movement the following applies: - 11.
+Care delivered within the single room of a person on restricted movement can be delivered with Standard Precautions plus surgical mask and the resident may leave their room as per guidance below on transfers. - 12.
+The resident is not required to remain in strict isolation, but should practice restricted movement: - 13.
+The resident may leave their room, but should remain separated from other residents (e.g. to go the garden or for a short walk) - 14.
+A move to a multi-occupancy room (where this is the planned accommodation in the longer term for the resident) will be appropriate after the 14-day period, once the resident is symptom free and there is no evidence of infection in residents within the room it is proposed for the resident to move to.

-• Transfer of people with COVID-19
+Transfer of people with COVID-19